hakkiir/nhl-data/README.md

 # NHL API pipeline

-Python data pipeline to fetch data from NHL API, normalize it and store to database
+Building Python data pipeline to fetch data from NHL API, normalize it and store to database

+Go CLI tool to show current standings etc..

 ## Local development requirements